appliedblockchain/ab-website/README.md

 ### Section system
 Each page is divided in sections.
 #### Section types
-* if two sister sections have the same background color, add the class `section--alt` to the second one.
+`Section--alt` If two sister sections have the same background color, add this class `section--alt` to the second one.
 This will narrow the padding between the two of them;
 ```html
 <section class="section section--primary">
     <!-- content -->